Wild Senna (Senna marilandica)

 Wild Germander (Teucrium canadense)

-Wild germander (Teucrium canadense) is a native perennial wildflower in Wisconsin that grows up to three feet tall.
+Wild germander is a native perennial wildflower in Wisconsin that grows up to three feet tall.
 It features a four-sided, hairy stem that is rarely branched.
 It produces a terminal spike of 3/4 inch long, purplish-pink flowers.
 The flowers have a unique corolla configuration with no apparent upper lip.
-It has opposite leaves that can be up to five inches long and 2-1/2 inches wide.
-The upper leaf surface is dark green with recessed veins and the lower leaf surface is dull green with raised veins.
+It has opposite leaves that can be up to five inches long and two inches wide.
+The upper leaf surface is dark green with recessed veins, and the lower leaf surface is dull green with raised veins.
 Wild Germander thrives in fields, prairies, low woods, stream sides, roadsides, and other disturbed sites.

 This plant belongs to the mint family and is widespread across much of North America.
 Its square stems and opposite leaves are typical of mint relatives, and its flowers bloom from June to September.
 Each flower has a broad lower lip that serves as a landing pad for pollinators such as bees, butterflies, and flies.
 The upper lip is nearly absent, but four long stamens arch outward through a slit, giving the flower a distinctive appearance that resembles an orchid when viewed head-on.